Start A WordPress Blog

-Now I want you to think of all the things that you are passionate about and write them down.
+Now I want you to think about all the things that you are passionate about and write them down.
 Now go back through the list and circle a few of the ideas that could be potentially monetized.
 Meaning, if it’s gardening you are passionate about then you could review/promote gardening tools.

-There are two ways to monetize, by selling your own products (e-books, courses, printables) or being an affiliate for someone else’s products, even doing both.
+- Being an affiliate for someone else’s products, even doing both.

-After you have narrowed down your niche; it’s time to pick a name for your site.
+Now, after you have narrowed down your niche; it’s time to pick a name for your site.
 Pick several, because it’s likely that some are already gone.